 This recipe will make crisp and tender cookies with a snap.
 If you prefer chewier cookies, substitute the milk with 1 egg yolk and substitute cake flour and cornstarch with the same amount of all-purpose flour.

 Make sure to measure the flour correctly if using volume measurement.
-The cookies will end up too hard to pipe if you are adding too much flour.
+The cookies will end up too hard to pipe if you add too much flour.
 Use a spoon to scoop the flour into the measuring cup.
 Then, level the top with a knife or other straight-edged utensil.

-If you don't have a large piping tip, you can alternatively use a cookie press to shape the cookies.
-If you don't have a cookie press or large piping tips, snip 1/2-inch corner off the end of a plastic bag and pipe lines/flat swirls.
+If you don’t have a large piping tip, you can alternatively use a cookie press to shape the cookies.
+If you don’t have a cookie press or large piping tips, snip 1/2-inch corner off the end of a plastic bag and pipe the dough into lines/flat swirls.

 Leave a Reply